 \subsection{Outpainted Vehicles}

 Samples of outpainted vehicles, as generated using the methodology described in the previous section, are illustrated in Figure~\ref{fig-outpainted}.
-The diverse set of vehicle images results from varying the prompts for location and time of the scene, alongside the inherent randomness in generative inpainting models, and the seed's color, scaling, and positioning on the canvas.
-Additionally, employing no-reference image quality assessments, such as TV loss, BRISQUE, and CLIP-IQA scores, ensures a degree of realism and natural appearance within the generated images.
-During attempts per every seed image, the method finds an outpainted image whose location and timing is more relevant to the type and lighting of the vehicle by meeting the quality criteria.
+The diverse set of vehicle images results from varying the prompts for location and time of the scene, alongside the inherent randomness in generative inpainting models, and the seed's scaling and positioning on the canvas.
+Additionally, employing no-reference image quality assessments, such as QualiCLIP, BRISQUE, and CLIP-IQA scores, ensures a degree of realism and natural appearance within the generated images.
+Across repeated attempts for each seed image, the method finds an outpainted image whose context is more relevant to the type and lighting of the vehicle by meeting the quality criteria.

-The scene integrity accross outpainted images underscores the capability of the inpainting model to generate relevant context around a vehicle, viewed at street level or generally from an eye-level perspective.
+The scene integrity across outpainted images underscores the capability of the inpainting model to generate relevant context around a vehicle, viewed at street level or generally from an eye-level perspective.
 Notably, the use of negative prompts to exclude unwanted vehicles has proven successful in almost all cases.
-This approach suggests that explicitly mentioning the masked object as a positive prompt is unnecessary, as the entire image generation is somehow conditioned upon it.
-Although it might seem counterintuitive, given that guidelines for inpainting models usually suggest including the masked object in the positive prompt, this approach helps us avoid background vehicles that are not self-annotated.
+This approach suggests that explicitly mentioning the masked object as a positive prompt is unnecessary, as the entire image generation is conditioned upon it.
+Although it might seem counterintuitive, this approach helps us avoid background vehicles that are not annotated automatically.